TZstatsADS/Spring2019-Proj2-grp2/README.md

 - [ ] Aim to write a project plan by 2/13.
+- [ ] Week 1 is the studying & planning week.
+Study previous apps assigned to you, read project description, data description, browse data and brainstorm for ideas.
 - [ ] Think of how we are going to improve the app.
+As a team, study the assigned apps together (not necessarily face-to-face).
+During the discussion, discuss a number of key analyses/functionalities carefully and discuss possible improvements.

+> "Which analysis/visualization is particularly informative?"
+>
+> "What information is of value or interesting?"
+>
+> Good visualizations do not just look cool.
+They should be easy to understand and give the correct impression about data.